Betts hits 3 homers off Paxton as Red Sox rout Yankees again

 Andrew Cashner (10-5), coming off losses in his first two starts after Boston acquired him from Baltimore, allowed three runs and 10 hits in 6 2/3 innings.

-Martinez had three RBIs for the Red Sox, who won the opener of the four-game series 19-3 and have pulled within nine games of the AL East-leading Yankees.
+Martinez had three RBIs for the Red Sox, who won the opener of the four-game series 19-3.
 The Red Sox had 14 hits, giving them 37 in the first two games of the series, and reached 11 games above .500 for the first time this season at 58-47.

+“I don’t know if it’s a statement or whatever,” manager Alex Cora said.
+“We know we’re good.
+We know we’re very talented.”

 Paxton (5-6) became just the fourth pitcher in big league history to allow a leadoff home run in three straight starts, according to STATS, after Brad Radke (2004), Brandon Backe (2008) and Yovani Gallardo (2017).
-Colorado’s Charlie Blackmon went deep off Paxton to start last Sunday and Tampa Bay’s Travis d’Arnaud did the same on July 15.
+Colorado’s Charlie Blackmon went deep off Paxton to open last Sunday in New York and Tampa Bay’s Travis d’Arnaud did the same on July 15 at Yankee Stadium.

+“I thought I threw the ball pretty well, but they didn’t miss pitches where I made mistakes,” Paxton said.
+“They were swinging the bat really well.”

 Paxton has an 11.00 ERA in the first inning this year, allowing 10 first-inning home runs in 18 starts.
 Overall, he allowed seven runs and nine hits in four innings, including a career-worst four homers, while striking out nine and walking none.
 His ERA rose to 4.72 and he has allowed 17 homers this season, including 11 in his last six starts.

 New York has allowed 64 runs in its last six games, the most allowed by the Yankees in a six-game span.
-Yankees starters gave given up 47 runs — 43 earned — in that span, yielding 47 hits in 21 2/3 innings — including 16 homers.
+Yankees starters gave given up 47 runs — 43 earned — in that span, yielding 47 hits in 21 2/3 innings, including 16 homers.
 New York became the first team in the live ball era since 1920 whose starters allowed six or more runs in four innings or fewer in six straight games, according to STATS.

+“It’s obviously been a rough week for us, so all we can do is dive in and, as best we can, try and tighten things up and get things corrected,” manager Aaron Boone said.

 Austin Romine had three hits and drove in a pair of runs for the Yankees, who have lost four of six.
 New York didn’t score off Cashner until the sixth.